Lawn Insect Control

 Before applying any insecticide to your lawn, please contact our office to schedule a consultation with one of our professional lawn care technicians, who will perform a thorough diagnosis.
 There is a fee for this service; however, we will waive all or part of the fee if you choose to implement our recommendations to resolve the lawn care issue.
 Remember, the first step in fixing a grass problem is accurately diagnosing the underlying cause.

+In Colorado, two insects are particularly harmful to lawns.
 Firstly, the Banks Grass Mite, also known as the spider mite, causes significant damage during the winter months.
 These mites suck moisture from the grass, especially during prolonged warm and dry spells.
 Lawns that face south and have shallow grass roots are particularly susceptible to this damage.

 Secondly, white grubs from the Japanese beetle are responsible for the most lawn damage in Colorado during September and October.
 These grubs feed on the roots of grass, leading to large patches of dead or brown turf.
 The damaged areas can often be lifted easily from the soil, much like freshly laid sod.